Do you want a cookie?

 • Soil: sandy to slightly loamy

-• is well suited as a neighbor in a mixed culture, except for Jerusalem artichoke and lovage
+• is well suited as a companion in a mixed culture, except for Jerusalem artichoke and lovage

 Marigolds (Calendula officinalis) are part of the Asteraceae family.
 The annual flowers grow upright but bushy and reach a height of up to 60 cm, depending on the location.
 You can recognize a marigold by its beautiful bright yellow or orange flower.
 The flowering period runs from June to October.